Dano-Swedish War (1813–1814): War

 Swedish Crown Prince Charles John had left Sweden and assembled an army of 50,000 troops to invade Denmark over the Elbe through Holstein, and with that conquer the last ally of Napoleon.
-He faced a smaller force commanded by Prince Frederik of Hesse, that had taken defensive positions near Oldeslog as well as a combined Dano-French defense in the Stecknitz Canal.
+He faced a smaller force commanded by Prince Frederik of Hesse, that had taken defensive positions near Oldesloe as well as a combined Dano-French defense in the Stecknitz Canal.
 He landed in Pomerania on the 17. of May, but was informed that neither Russia nor Prussia had provided the agreed relief corps.
 Furthermore, the UK vetoed a separate Swedish operation on Holstein.

 The Swedes crossed the Elbe the day before in Boizenburg, which at that point was fortified by French troops.
 The French troops decided to go to Hamburg instead of meeting the Swedes at Stecknitz.
 The Danish soldiers, getting news of a Swedish attack on the Stecknitz Canal, got orders to leave, too.

 The Northern army first appeared French-occupied Hamburg on 6 December and surrounded the city.
 Yet the 40,000 French soldiers were able to defend it.

 Before the Swedish Crown prince arrived, the Russian general Ludwig von Wallmoden-Gimborn engaged in a battle with the Danes at Boden.
 The battle pushed the Danes back to Tonnendorf.
 Prince Frederik of Hesse moved his troops to Segeberg on the way to Kiel.
 On 7 December, Danish troops under Prince Frederik of Hesse fought the Swedish troops under Anders Fredrik Skjöldebrand at Bornhöved.
 The Battle of Bornhöved ended inconclusively.
 The Danish troops secured their way to Kiel, and the Swedish troops displaced the 5000 inhabitants of the Bornhöved and set camp up there.

 While the Danish army was in Kiel, they got news about the Army of the North closing in on Rendsburg.
 Prince Frederik decided to meet Army of the North at Rendsburg, but on the way he met Ludwig von Wallmoden-Gimborn at Sehested, with an army of about 10,000 men.
 The Danes won the Battle of Sehested and secured the way to Rendsburg.
 Deserting became a growing problem after the Battle of Bornhöved (1813) and became even greater while the Danish army was stationed at the fortified cities of Glückstadt and Rendsburg, especially from the Holsteinian regiments.
-Itwas seen as foolish by the Holsteinians to be allied with Napoleon, and the war became even more unpopular by civilians and soldiers alike.
+It was seen as foolish by the Holsteinians to be allied with Napoleon, and the war became even more unpopular by civilians and soldiers alike.

 A ceasefire was signed between the coalition and Denmark on the 15 December and lasted until the 29 December.
 When the ceasefire ended, a council of war was established in Amalienborg to discuss the continuation of the war.
 Sweden had now occupied all of Holstien, and they concluded to concentrate the remaining army in the island of Funen.
-Denmark sent diplomats to Kiel in the meantime to negotiate, were it was agreed to extent the ceasefire to the 6 January.
+Denmark sent diplomats to Kiel in the meantime to negotiate, where it was agreed to extend the ceasefire to the 6 January.